espanso/espanso/docs/matches.md

 #### Things to keep in mind

 * You can only define **one cursor hint** per match.
 Multiple hints will be ignored.
+If you need multiple hints, a decent replacement would be to use [Forms](/docs/forms/)
 * This feature should be used with care in **multiline** expansions, as it may yield **unexpected results** when using it in code editors that support **auto indenting**.
   This is due to the way the feature is implemented: espanso simulates a series of `left arrow`